 I have worked in both general and specialised settings, from short term to longer work with a variety of clients and approaches.

 I have a particular interest in adapting to change, be it moving countries, switching careers, forming and maintaining relationships, becoming parents or struggling with not being ones, finding our own place and peace of mind in any given formation of a family.

 I'm also a trained life coach and can help you identify the areas of your life that would really make a difference for you to bring about change.

 I will help you set challenging but realistic goals, crystallise a plan and help you achieve it through identifying your strengths as well as what has been holding you back and support you through it.

 Training, qualifications & experience

 I have worked in a variety of settings, from short term to longer work with many kind of people with a wide range of issues.
 As well as generic counselling, I also have years of specialist experience in treatment for post-natal depression, both on an individual and in a group-based setting.
-I'm also available for couple counselling or coaching.

 I have a Master's Degree in English Literature and believe in the power of the written word to bring about change.
 If you wish, we may explore poetry together, I can help you find books to read that can inspire you or encourage you to keep a personal journal.